Play Is Important

 Children can play on their own, together with other children, or with adults who support them.
 Loving and caring adults can help children to develop through play.
 For adults, playing with children helps them to understand the child’s point of view.
 It builds respect between adults and children and helps them communicate better.
 Children benefit from joining in playful activities with adults, however adults should take the lead from children and not interfere or control children’s play.

-For children, play should be freely chosen, personally directed and intrinsically motivated.
+Play is what children and young people do in their own time for their own reasons.
+For children, play should be freely chosen, personally directed, and intrinsically motivated.
 That is, children and young people should be able to determine and control their play by following their own instincts, ideas and interests, in their own way for their own reasons.